 4. How to Budget

 Since all the bills fall on your shoulder, you have to learn how to manage your money.
 Especially if you live in the city, where rent is traditionally higher (I paid $1200 for my studio, and I live in a more cost-effective city).
 I recommend creating a realistic budget you can stick to, eating at home most of the time, and using apps, like Mint, to monitor your accounts.

 One of the obvious things that happens when you live alone is that you are literally alone.
 A lot.
 At first, this can be hard to handle especially if you're a social person.
 But if you use this time well, it can be your favorite part of the whole week.

 I love my alone time.
 In fact, not having enough alone time is the one thing I miss most about my studio.
 I could watch cartoons and color without people around (This is my FAVORITE coloring book if you're looking a good one).
 Or sit on my balcony either painting or having a drink while I creep on other people (Seriously.
 The best people watching is with a glass of wine after work at an apartment complex.
 Especially if that complex is downtown).
 I also loved working out and doing yoga at home without people there to judge (or see that sometimes I don't wear clothes).

 This is the best place to get to know who you are more (Especially if you do it sans clothing.
 Read this for benefits to convince you).
 From your dislikes & likes to feeling comfortable with your body.

 6. How to Self-Motivate

-However when you live alone, there aren’t other alarm clocks to go off or people to yell at you to get up.
-You have to be the one to set all of the alarms and to actually get out of bed.
+However when you live alone, there aren't other alarm clocks to go off or people to yell at you to get up.
+You have to be the one to set all of the alarms and to actually get out of bed (I LOVE LOVE LOVE this alarm clock because it wakes you up like the sun).
 You also have to hold yourself accountable to go to the gym, to cook, and to clean.
-No one’s going to come in and make you do them.
+No one's going to come in and make you do them.

 7. How to Appreciate Social Settings